 I’ll admit it: This might be one of my stupider ideas.
 (A whole lot of ghost hunting involves testing wild & crazy ideas, just to see what happens.
 Now and then, one actually works.)

-And, if this idea appeals to you, it’s an ideal time for you to play along, as well.
+If this idea appeals to you, I invite you you to play along, as well.

 This is sort of like treating the TV (or your computer monitor) as if it’s haunted.

 I have my doubts that this works, but – since I’m at home, anyway – I’m trying all kinds of remote ghost hunting ideas.

 What You’ll Need

 You’ll need a comfy place to sit, a TV, a ghost hunting show on the TV – preferably a real-time ghost hunting (though those are infrequent on TV) – and some kind of ghost hunting equipment.